Copyright, Clearances And Concert Recordings: ABKCO Music, Inc. v. Sagan - Copyright - United States

 "It is undisputed that the seller would not be subject to the substantive requirements of Section 115.
 To find that defendants (as purchasers) would be saddled with these additional requirements would impair the transferability of these sorts of works because every trade would thereby impose new burdens and diminish value.
 Nothing in the text requires that result."

-As a result, the panel did not have to reach the question of whether the sound recordings had been "lawfully fixed."
+As a result, the panel did not need to reach the question of whether the sound recordings had been "fixed lawfully."
 However, in an interesting footnote, the Second Circuit questioned the district court's assumption that it was unlawful, at the time these recordings were made (decades ago), to record an artist's musical performance without the artist's consent:

 "The basis for that assumption is questionable: the two statutes on which the district court relied – the federal and New York anti-bootlegging acts – were enacted many years after the recordings at issue were fixed.
 See Pub.
 L. No. 103-465, 108 Stat.
 4809 (1994) (codified at 17 U.S.C. § 1101); 1990 N.Y.
 Sess.
 Law Serv.
 460 (McKinney).
 Unless another law applied at the time the recordings were fixed, then it does not appear to have been unlawful for the concert promoters to record the concerts without the performing artists' consent."